Iberian ribbed newt: Conservation

 As of an assessment in October 2020, the IUCN has listed the Iberian ribbed newt as a species of Least Concern.
 This species is abundant in Morocco and in southern parts of Spain (Andalusia, Extremadura, and southern Portugal).
 Though their population decreasing in other areas such as northern and central Portugal and in eastern Spain.
 Previously, it was listed as Near Threatened in a 2006 and 2009 assessment.
 It received this listing because its wild populations had significantly declined due to widespread habitat loss and the effects of invasive species, thus making the species close to qualifying for Vulnerable.
 This species is generally threatened through loss of aquatic habitats through drainage, agrochemical pollution, the impacts of livestock (in North African dayas), eutrophication, domestic and industrial contamination, golf courses, and infrastructure development.
 It has largely disappeared from coastal areas in Iberia and Morocco close to concentrations of tourism and highly populated areas such as Madrid's outskirts.
-Introduced fish such as the largemouth bass and crayfish (Procambarus clarkii) are known to prey on the eggs and larvae of this species, and are implicated in its decline.
+Introduced species such as the largemouth bass and crayfish (Procambarus clarkii) are known to prey on the eggs and larvae of this species, and are implicated in its decline.
 Mortality on roads has been reported to be a serious threat to some populations.